b0rgbart3/code-quiz/README.md

 1. Each question has a weighted-score value from 1 - 10.
 2. The final score is displayed to the user at the end of the quiz.
-3. The user is asked for their initials, so their score can be compred against their classmates.
+3. The user is given the option to save their score, with their initials, so their score can be compred against others.
-4. Keeps track of the users current score
+4. Keeps track of the users current and final score
+5. Displays high scores with player initials in a list
+6. Allows user to play again.

 ## Technologies
 1. Javascript
 2. HTML5 / CSS3
+3. HTML5 based audio with MP3s for correct and incorrect answers
+4. Sass compiler for button styling